nishka-ayyar/html_validator/README.md

 **HINT:**
 You do not need to modify the `validate_html` function at all.
-Instead, just modify the `_extract_tags` function so that it ignores any attributes present in the opening tag.
+Instead, just modify the `_extract_tags` function so that it will ignore any attributes present in the opening tag.